15 SMART Goals Examples for Kids

-We have talked a lot about setting goals–and more specifically, setting SMART goals–but we usually only think of the goals we are setting for ourselves as adults.
+We have talked a lot about setting goals—and more specifically, setting SMART goals—but we usually only think of the goals we set for ourselves as adults.

 But if we want our kids to grow up having a growth mindset–recognizing that with hard work and dedication, they can always achieve a bit more–we need to also focus on teaching kids how to set SMART goals.
 After all, parents play an important role in demonstrating and teaching children how to set goals for themselves.

-So in this article, we are going to look at 15 SMART goals that are geared toward a younger audience.
+In this article, we will examine 15 SMART goals geared toward a younger audience.

-But first, we will review what SMART goals are and talk a bit more about why it’s important to teach this concept to children, and then we will get into the examples.
+But first, we will review SMART goals and discuss why it’s important to teach this concept to children, and then we will get into the examples.

 Let’s start by reviewing what SMART goals are.